-In the unlikely event that we are unable to place you, we will refund your $250 deposit.
-We will keep you posted throughout the placement process.
+In the unlikely event that we’re unable to place you, we’ll refund your deposit.
+We’ll keep you posted throughout the placement process.

 Can I make a location request?